• Menu

 Gunnison River through Black Canyon.

 Every hike into the Black Canyon starts with a trip to the South Rim visitor center, where a Park Ranger will go through a detailed orientation to the various routes and hazards.
-The orientation is informative, replete with plenty of pictures which give you a good idea of what you’ll be getting into.
-Afterwards a ranger will issue you a free permit (a limited number are available daily) and the trail beckons.
+The orientation is informative, with plenty of pictures that give you a good idea of what you’ll be getting into.
+Afterward, a ranger will issue you a free permit (a limited number are available daily), and the trail beckons.

 Gunnison Route Black Canyon